-The Public Works Department is responsible for and coordinates all of the activities of the departments of Parks and Recreation, Park Maintenance, and Street Maintenance.
-Primary responsibilities include building maintenance, fleet services, park maintenance, snow plowing, storm cleanup, street repair, and maintaining the recycling facilities.
+The Public Works Department is responsible for and coordinates all of the activities for Park and Street Maintenance.
+Primary responsibilities include building maintenance, fleet services, park maintenance, snow plowing, storm cleanup, street repair, and maintaining the compost site.

 763-682-1181 or 911